lwjglgamedev/vulkanbook/bookcontents/chapter-12/chapter-12.md

 }
 ```

-We have two possible GUI Windows to show, the default IMgui demo window and a simple onw which hows a texture.
+We have two possible GUI Windows to show, the default ImGui demo window and a simple onw which hows a texture.
 Therefore, we need to load that sample texture.
 In the `input`
-method we also checc if the input has been handled by ImGui and return uin this case to avoid double handling of users input.The final result is shown in the next figure.
+method we also check if the input has been handled by ImGui and return in this case to avoid double handling of users input.
+The final result is shown in the next figure.

 <img src="rc12-screen-shot.png" title="" alt="Screen Shot" data-align="center">